The Catacombs Catacombs International Guide

 Promotion

 The weekly TV Times owned a legally enforced monopoly on publishing ITV schedules.
 There were regional editions for all ITV stations, but the covers and features were mostly shared across all editions.
 Because Space: 1999 did not even start in the same week, the magazine could not do features.
-There are only two known articles.
+There are few known articles.

 The children's film magazine series Clapperboard had a two part special on the Andersons career, which was networked and earned a small article in the TV Times.
 Merchandising was heavy, including a picture strip in the TV-inspired children's comic Look-In, while the Lyons Maid ice lolly had an animated television advertisement.
 Press coverage was not extensive and was largely negative.